Get up-to-date and well briefed and join this critical dialogue about vital developments in the ever-evolving field of personal injury law.

 Ryan Marinacci, Bogoroch & Associates LLP

-A practical roundtable discussion by seasoned litigators and judges on building and presenting your case.
+A practical roundtable discussion by a seasoned litigator on building and presenting your case.

 What evidence makes or breaks a PI case